North West Anglesey Holiday Cottages

 THE OLD DAIRY

-Escape to the wild sweeping North-west coast of Anglesey with stunning coastal scenery, coves, caves and rock pools.
+Stay in one of our North West Anglesey Holiday Cottages and marvel at the wild sweeping North-West coastline of the island.
+There’s stunning coastal scenery, coves, caves, beaches and rock pools.
 The Anglesey Coastal Path is so close you can access this most majestic of shorelines and set off on a journey of discovery.
 It is not called the Wild West for nothing!

 Fydlyn beach sits sheltered by the rocky islets of Ynys y Fydlyn.
 This beach is quite hard to find but a good walk on the Anglesey Coastal Path will reward you with views to sea and the Skerries lighthouse.
 A walk around the coastal offers rich wildlife and a pioneering aviator!
 This Area of Outstanding Natural Beauty is part owned by the National Trust it is simply stunning and a must for all to visit.
 Keep a watch out for grey seals on Craig yr Iwrch, and porpoises and dolphins too.
 Cemlyn Nature Reserve is a wild retreat for walkers and bird watchers.
 Finish your tour of this coastline at Cemaes Bay, the most northerly village in Wales with a great little seaside village feel and plenty of cafes and little places to find treats.